Miserlou/SoundScrape/README.md

 Keep Preview Tracks
 --------

 By default, SoundScrape will skip the 30-second preview tracks that SoundCloud now provides.
-You can choose to keep these preview snippes with the *-k* argument.
+You can choose to keep these preview snippets with the *-k* argument.

 ```bash
 soundscrape chromeo -k